adrianskelton/project-2/README.md

 ______

-## Current round and rounds won
+### Current round and rounds won

 ![alt text](assets/images/readme/screenshot_rounds.png)

 The current round is displayed underneath the header once the game is running and the number of rounds won is displayed underneath the player choice and computer choice. (circled in red above)

 ---
-## The 3 option images for the player to select: rock, paper or scissors
+### 3 Options, rock, paper and scissors

 ![alt text](assets/images/readme/screenshot_choices.png)

-### The 3 option images for the player to select: rock, paper or scissors with hover over effect
+The 3 option images for the player to select: rock, paper or (scissors shown above) The 3 option images for the player to select: rock, paper or scissors with hover over effect (shown below)

 ![alt text](assets/images/readme/screenshot_choices_hover.png)